-- a. any target operational cash float, liquidity buffer or excess liquidity maintained from time to time. - (15) To manage short-term operating liquidity, a target operational cash float will be maintained, based on the minimum cash required to cover regular costs.
+- a. any target operational cash float, liquidity buff or excess liquidity maintained from time to time. - (15) To manage short-term operating liquidity, a target operational cash float will be maintained, based on the minimum cash required to cover regular costs.
 Access to the short term operational cash float must be immediate.
-The expected return on the short term operational cash float is the cash rate.
+The expected return on the short-term operational cash float is the cash rate. - (16) To manage liquidity in short and medium-term investment portfolios, the following term to maturity limits shall apply, having regard to the combined suite of short and medium-term investments.